HomeKit Bridge¶

 "./homekit-persist" |

-Directory for HAP pairing data; created automatically if missing |
+Directory for HAP pairing data; created automatically if missing.
+Resolved to an absolute path at runtime. |

 Pairing¶